 Overview

 Oumar Ba is an Assistant Professor in the Department of Government.
-His primary areas of research focus on law, violence, race, humanity, and world order(s) in global politics.
+His primary areas of research focus on international law, historical and critical International Relations, violence, race, empire, humanity, and world order(s).
 He is the author of States of Justice: The Politics of the International Criminal Court (Cambridge, 2020).
-His writings have appeared in Human Rights Quarterly, Cambridge Review of International Affairs, PS: Political Science & Politics, Journal of Narrative Politics, African Studies Review , Africa Today, Foreign Affairs, The New York Review of Books, The Washington Post, among others.
-His opinions have been featured in a number of media outlets including Foreign Policy, Al Jazeera, Bloomberg, and BBC.
+His second book project, currently in progress, is titled Against Humanity: Race, Empire, and the Liberal International Order.
+His writings have appeared or are forthcoming in International Studies Quarterly, International Studies Review, Global Studies Quarterly, Millennium, Journal of International Criminal Justice, Human Rights Quarterly, Journal of Human Rights, Cambridge Review of International Affairs, PS: Political Science & Politics, Journal of Narrative Politics, African Studies Review, Africa Today, Foreign Affairs, The New York Review of Books, and The Washington Post, among others.
+His analysis and opinions have been featured in many media outlets including Foreign Policy, the New York Times, Al Jazeera, Bloomberg, NPR, and BBC.

 Research Focus